usmanahsan2114/admin-spotify/IMPROVEMENTS_AND_RECOMMENDATIONS.md

 ## Executive Summary

-This document outlines critical improvements needed for production deployment on Hostinger hosting.
+This document outlines critical improvements needed for production deployment on cloud infrastructure (e.g., Oracle Cloud Always Free, AWS EC2, DigitalOcean).
 The codebase is well-structured but requires enhancements in security, performance, error handling, and production configuration.

 ---